 Make sure that you keep good financial records, allowing you to work out exactly what costs are eligible for relief.
 You may need to back up your figures if HM Revenue & Customs has any questions about your claim.

 You claim R&D tax relief when you submit (or amend) your corporation tax return.
-You must do this within two years of the end of your company's accounting period.
-Your accountants can include the claim as part of your normal tax return, but are unlikely to be able to provide detailed advice unless they have specialist expertise.
+For accounting periods beginning on or after 1 April 2023, new claimants must give HMRC advance notice within six months of the end of the accounting period.
+From 1 August 2023, you must also provide additional information on the R&D and details of the costs with your claim.
+Your accountants may be able to include the claim as part of your normal tax return, but are unlikely to be able to provide detailed advice unless they have specialist expertise.